henryaj/buildgrid/docs/source/using_bazel.rst

    bazel build //main:hello-world

-You can verify that the example has been successfully build by running the generated executable.
+You can verify that the example has been successfully built by running the generated executable.
 Simply invoke:

 .. code-block:: sh